-- 1. computing the length of the sub time step for the heat transfer model (by using the so called mesh Fourier number when using an explicit solution schema or by the manually defined sub time step limits) and the sub sime step for the Richards solution schema (heat transfer sub time step will always be smaller or equal to the Richards sub time step) - 2. start of a sub time step - 3. estimating the relative (water to ice) saturation $S_E$ - 4. estimating the hydraulic conductivity using the van-Genuchten parameters and Eq.
-(2.24.8b) from the actual water saturation, $\Theta{act}$ and the actual relative Saturation, $S_E$ . - 5. estimating the effective thermal conductivity - 6. estimating the effective heat capacity - 7. calculating the heat fluxes, the temperature differences and finally the resulting new temperatures - 8. checking for breaks of the second law of thermodynamics (i.e. no source region may cool down to temperatures below the temperature of the target region) restrict the fluxes if

-- necessary or set a smaller time step.
-This is a security measure against numerical instabilities when using the explicit solution method - 9. repeat heat transfer computation if necessary (depending on the ration of the sub time step for heat transfer and the sub time step for soil water balance) --> go to step 3 - 10. calculating mass fluxes using the Richards approach - 11. run the next sub time step for soil water balance

-Note: Since the heat transfer is not limited to the unsaturated zone of the soil, the model domain of the Richards-Equation and the model domain of the heat transfer equation will differ: The Richards-approach is only applied to the unsaturated (numeric) soil layers, whereas the heat transfer must be calculated for each layer down to the lower boundary condition.
-In order to keep the computational speed as fast as possible, both algorithms will be processes separately but in the same main iteration loop (for sub time steps of the soil water balance): Each equation is applied to the respective model domain before calling the other equation or the next sub time step.
+- computing the length of the sub time step for the heat transfer model (by using the so called mesh Fourier number when using an explicit solution scheme or by the manually defined sub time step limits) and the sub sime step for the Richards solution scheme (heat transfer sub time step will always be smaller or equal to the Richards sub time step) - 2. start of a sub time step - 3. estimating the relative (water to ice) saturation S_E - 4. estimating the hydraulic conductivity using the van-Genuchten parameters and Eq.
+(2.24.8b) from the actual water saturation, Θ{act} and the actual relative Saturation, S_E . - 5. estimating the effective thermal conductivity - 6. estimating the effective heat capacity - 7. calculating the heat fluxes, the temperature differences and finally the resulting new temperatures - 8. checking for breaks of the second law of thermodynamics (i.e. no source region may cool down to temperatures below the temperature of the target region) restrict the fluxes if necessary or set a smaller time step.
+This is a security measure against numerical instabilities when using the explicit solution method - 9. repeat heat transfer computation if necessary (depending on the ration of the sub time step for heat transfer and the sub time step for soil water balance) --> go to step 3 - 10. calculating mass fluxes using the Richards approach - 11. run the next sub time step for soil water balance approach is only applied to the unsaturated (numeric) soil layers, whereas the heat transfer must be calculated for each layer down to the lower boundary condition.
+In order to keep the computational speed as fast as possible, both algorithms will be processed separately but in the same main iteration loop (for sub time steps of the soil water balance): Each equation is applied to the respective model domain before calling the other equation or the next sub time step.